Candidate: So what is Rose-Hulman like?

 Candidate: What are the teaching duties at Rose-Hulman?

 Rose-Hulman Mathematics: Rose-Hulman has three academic quarters each year (10 weeks instruction, 1 week for exams).
 The expected course load at Rose-Hulman is three four-hour courses each quarter or 3-3-3.
 The typical schedule is to meet the students Monday, Tuesday, Thursday, and Friday.
 In Mathematics that is complicated somewhat because Calculus meets 5 days a week, and so the three courses might be more than 12 hours.
 Therefore, to make the load equitable, it is our practice to assign some permutation of 2-3-3 to all faculty.
 In addition, the load can be further reduced by volunteering to teach a 1or 2 hour course as a part of the regular load.
-There are never more than two preparations unless one of the preparations is a one hour course.
+It is extremely rare that faculty have more than two preparations in a quarter.
 For new faculty, the number of distinct preparations per year is reduced for the first two years.

 Candidate: Do you teach Precalculus?
 What about upper division classes and topics courses?

-Rose-Hulman Mathematics: Calculus is our lowest course.
-About 2/3 of our sections taught each year are Calculus, DE, and Intro Stats.
-Therefore, it is typical to have two or three classes each year that are beyond Calculus, DE, and Intro Stats.
-Our catalog lists about 65 different courses.
-About 5-10 of these courses are taught on demand only, but the remaining courses are taught every year or every two years.
+Rose-Hulman Mathematics: Calculus I is our lowest course.
+About 2/3 of our sections taught each year are within the core courses: Calculus, DE, Discrete Math, Probability, and Engineering Statistics.
+Therefore, it is typical to have two or three classes each year that are beyond the core courses.
+Our catalog lists an extensive number of different courses, and a large percentage of these are taught either every year or every two years.
 We encourage, in fact, expect, our new faculty to teach special topics courses, develop new courses, or take on responsibility for teaching and improving our upper division courses.
 Typically this will be in collaboration with curriculum development groups.
 The senior faculty are very proactive in mentoring the teaching development of junior faculty.

 Candidate: What are the class sizes?
 Are there graders?